akshell/docs/ref/core/misc.rst

    .. data:: PERMANENT

-      Non-deletable: ``PERMANENT`` properties could not be deleted.
+      Non-deletable: ``PERMANENT`` properties cannot be deleted.

-   Several attributes could be combined by the "bitwise or" operator ``|``::
+   Several attributes can be combined by the "bitwise or" operator ``|``::

       (function ()